tillitis/.github/sigsum/key-mgmnt/docs/sigsum-key-management.md

 Secret passphrase is stored in an age encrypted file, with recipients set to all employees at Tillitis.
 Employees shall create their age identity with their personal TKey, which means their TKey is needed for decrypting the file.
-File is stored on two separate USB memories (for redundacy reason).
+File is stored on local server and on one USB memory (for redundacy reason).

-**Routine:** Check by decrypting age files on the USB memories every three months.
+**Routine:** Check by decrypting age files every three months.

 ### Backup TKey